 Magnetic bead basics

-Magnetic beads are widely used for a variety of molecular biology applications including next-generation sequencing (NGS), polymerase chain reaction (PCR), quantitative PCR (qPCR), droplet digital PCR (ddPCR) and other amplification and genotyping applications.
+Magnetic beads are widely used for a variety of molecular biology applications including next-generation sequencing (NGS), polymerase chain reaction (PCR), quantitative PCR (qPCR), droplet digital PCR (ddPCR) and other amplification and genotyping applications, as well as protein purification.
 This guide discusses the key considerations when using magnetic beads to ensure you achieve accurate, reproducible results.

 What are magnetic beads?

 Magnetic beads (or superparamagnetic particles) are one of the most versatile tools in molecular biology for easy and effective isolation of biomolecules.

 Magnetic beads incorporate tiny (20 to 30 nm) particles of iron oxides, such as magnetite (Fe3O4), which give them superparamagnetic properties.
 Unlike more common ferromagnets, superparamagnetic beads exhibit magnetic behavior only in the presence of an external magnetic field.

 This paramagnetic property, which depends on the small size of the particles in the beads, allows the beads to be separated in suspension, along with anything they are bound to.
 Since they don’t attract each other outside of a magnetic field, they can be used without any concern about unwanted clumping.

 This ease-of-use makes magnetic beads, also called mag beads, automation friendly and well suited for a range of applications.

 Anatomy of a superparamagnetic bead

 Mag beads are built in layers around a polystyrene core made by free radical emulsion polymerization of styrene and acid monomer (Fig 1).
 The core is surrounded by a layer of magnetite, which gives the bead its superparamagnetic properties.
 The magnetite is locked in by polymer encapsulation.
 The surface of the bead is modified to minimize non-specific binding of proteins